Dehghanni/Teofl/Writing.md

   - People can create many jobs by buying products in their own country.
 Unemployment rate is high.
 Young people need job.
 - **When working on a project, it&#39;s better for classmates or colleagues to communicate face to face than sending emails**
-  - Convey better -\&gt; obviates the risk of misunderstanding, assemble together, deliberation make collective decisions -\&gt; Ex: work on the same tasks
+  - Convey better -\&gt; obviates the risk of misunderstanding, assemble together, deliberation make collective/joint/combined decisions -\&gt; Ex: work on the same tasks
-  - If only one member does not have access to net -\&gt; project will be stopped, lead to project postponement -\&gt; meet the deadlines -\&gt; fall behind on their works and lose the market.
+  - If only one member does not have access to net -\&gt; project will be stopped, lead to project postponement -\&gt; meet the deadlines -\&gt; fall behind on their work and lose the market.
   - Email/video conference obviates the need to collocate members and reduces ambiguity in commander&#39;s intention.
 - **It&#39;s better to complete a project and then start another one than to do several things at the same time.**